mohd-meraj-khan/LBM-for-scattering/README.md

 # LBM-for-scattering-of-EM-wave

-<h3>A 2D lattice Boltzmann solver for scattering and radiation force calculations</h3>
+## A 2D lattice Boltzmann solver for scattering and radiation force calculations

-<p>The solver utilizes the Lattice Boltzmann method (LBM) as described by <a href="https://doi.org/10.1103/PhysRevE.96.063306" target="_blank">Hauser and Verhey</a>.
+The solver utilizes the Lattice Boltzmann method (LBM) as described by [Hauser and Verhey](https://doi.org/10.1103/PhysRevE.96.063306).
 To optimize performance, the LBM code is implemented in C and interfaced using <b>ctypes</b> to execute within Python.
-Python was chosen due to its ease of coding and extensive library support. </p>
+Python was chosen due to its ease of coding and extensive library support.

-<p>Currently, the solver is designed to compute scattering width and radiation force for 2D geometries.
-It performs effectively across all three scattering regimes: Rayleigh, Mie, and geometrical optics. </p>
+Currently, the solver is designed to compute scattering width and radiation force for 2D geometries.
+It performs effectively across all three scattering regimes: Rayleigh, Mie, and geometrical optics.

-<h2><i>Scattering width calculation</i></h2>
+### _Scattering width calculation_

 Scattering width is a measure of how effectively an object scatters.
 For two dimensional scatterers it is defined as